trynova/website/pages/blog/internals-of-nova-part-2.md

 property access.
 It is always a for loop, a map over an array, perhaps a recursive algorithm: Each iteration repeats the same actions, most if-statements take the same branch each time.
-The things that mainly happens in these repeitions is reading Object properties or reading Array indexes.
-Every extra byte being loaded during these steps evicts more cache, which means that more cache lines need to be re-read alter, which evicts more cache.
+The things that mainly happens in these repeitions is reading and writing Object properties or Array indexes.
+Every extra byte being loaded during these steps evicts more cache, which means that more cache lines need to be re-read after, which evicts more cache.

-An engine's purpose is to take the current JavaScript heap state and run the next code step on it to create the next heap state.
+An engine's purpose is to take the current JavaScript heap state and run the next code step on it to transform the heap state into the next state.
 The less data this transformation needs to touch, the better it works.
-And most JavaScript objects are used in very particular ways: Arrays are usually dense and have no named properties, Objects usually have no indexed properties, Maps and Sets and ArrayBuffers and others usually have no properties at all.
-All of these (with the exception of class Objects) usually have the realm's default prototype.
+Most JavaScript objects are used in very particular ways: Arrays are usually dense and have no named properties, Objects usually have no indexed properties, Maps and Sets and ArrayBuffers and others usually have no properties at all.
+All of these (with the exception of class instances) usually have the realm's default prototype.

 The backing object idea tackles the latter point; we can move object features of Arrays, Maps, Sets, and ArrayBuffers behind an optional backing object pointer.
 The common case then does not need to spend memory on being an Object.
 The heap vector idea tackles the former point.
-The smaller we can make an Array or an Object, and the better we can split out parts that common operations do not touch, the better those common operations perform.
+The smaller we can make an Array or an Object and the better we can split out parts that common operations do not touch, the better those common operations perform.

+Data-oriented design is simply a way of thinking about and designing software that tries to get to, or perhaps return to, the heart of what software is.
+It is about solving engineering challenges on real-world machines, with real-world data as your guide to the problem.
 Data-oriented design does not offer any new, surprising ideas.
-It is simply a return to the roots of asking: What is it that I am actually doing?
+It is a return to the roots of asking: What is it that I am actually doing?
 How can I do it as efficiently as possible with the resources that I have (in a reasonable manner)?
 It is about first principles thinking.
 And this is the heap structure that it lead me to design and explore.